cta-observatory/protopipe/docs/usage/use_grid.rst

 One possible reason might be related to your network security settings.
 Some networks might require to add the option ``-L`` to ``dirac-proxy-init``.

-**After issuing the command ``dirac-proxy-init`` and typing my certificate password the process start pending and gets stuck**

-One possible reason might be related to your network security settings.
-Some networks might require to add the option ``-L`` to ``dirac-proxy-init``.

 Issues with the download
 ^^^^^^^^^^^^^^^^^^^^^^^^